We’re always asking the question what does this mean in a larger context #RDA24

 Big Take Asia had the most number of finalist nominations in this year’s awards.

-Speaking to Steve Ahern at RadioDays, Oanh discussed the way the podcast is produced and shared techniques, such as the rehearsal Table Reads method with other podcasters in the audience.
+Speaking to one of the award judges, Steve Ahern at RadioDays, Oanh discussed the way the podcast is produced and shared techniques, such as the rehearsal Table Reads method with other podcasters in the audience.

 Oanh joined Bloomberg in 2010 as Vietnam bureau chief, she is now based in Hong Kong.
 Before joining Bloomberg, Oanh worked as a host and reporter for KQED Public Radio in San Francisco.
 She was born in Vietnam and grew up in California.